Ejemekwuru: Local economy and primary occupation

 The only economic activity of the indigenes right up to the advent of colonization by Europeans was farming in the form of subsistence farming, animal husbandry and hunting of wildlife.
 The people grew yams, cassava, maize, melon, and fluted pumpkin.
 Plantains, bananas, okra, and cocoyams were planted around residential areas.
-The people practice shifting cultivation i.e. a piece of land is left fallow for a period of five to six years between cultivation.
+The people practice shifting cultivation.
 Oil palm trees are found in the wild scattered in the farmlands and these were additional sources of revenue for the people from either the direct sale of the palm heads or the sale of the processed palm oil and palm kernels.

-The land is owned communally at the extended family household, and at the beginning of each planting season, the head of each family shares the piece of land available for farming for that given year.

-Beyond farming, residents are also into commerce mostly agricultural commodities trading, handcrafts, palm wine taping, and a host of other jobs.

 Education and other public amenities

-Ejemekwuru has 3 public elementary schools – namely Community School Ejemekwuru (formerly St. Peters Catholic School), Primary School Ejemekwuru (formerly St. Marks Anglican School), and Town School Ejemekwuru respectively.
+Ejemekwuru has 3 public elementary schools: Community School Ejemekwuru (formerly St. Peters Catholic School), Primary School Ejemekwuru (formerly St. Marks Anglican School), and Town School Ejemekwuru.

 There is a secondary school called Ejemekwuru-Akabor Secondary School which was established in 1979.
 This high school sits at the border with the neighboring town Akabor and was established to serve the needs of Ejemekwuru and Akabor for secondary school education.

-At the center of the community are situated the Ejemekwuru Post Office – a part of the Nigerian Postal Service System, and the Ejemkwuru Primary Health Center – a public primary healthcare clinic.
+At the center of the community are situated the Ejemekwuru Post Office, a part of the Nigerian Postal Service System, and the Ejemkwuru Primary Health Center, a public primary healthcare clinic.
 In addition, there are a number of private primary healthcare providers, notably the Marycare Healthcare Center Ejemekwuru, built, funded, and operated by the US-based NGO, Marycare Inc.